 Access offers two types of shared ride, origin to destination service for residents and visitors in Denton, Highland Village, and Lewisville: ADA paratransit service, and service for senior and disabled (non-ADA) passengers.
 Any person who wishes to use Access must complete an application, and non-seniors or non-Medicare-eligible individuals must submit a physician's affidavit of eligibility.
-DCTA carried roughly 22,000 Access passengers in its member city service area in FY23.
+DCTA carried roughly 24,261 Access passengers in its member city service area in FY24.

 Since December 2015, the City of Frisco has contracted with DCTA for curb-to-curb demand response transit service to eligible Frisco residents for trips within Frisco and designated portions of Plano.
 Taxi vehicles and Transportation Network Company (TNC) vehicles are used in this service to supplement demandresponse service as capacity dictates.
-The service carried roughly 9,600 passengers in FY23, up significantly from the roughly 7,700 passengers carried in FY22.
+The service carried roughly 8,500 passengers in FY24, slightly lower from 9,600 passengers carried in FY23.